 Any other document/information that the Commissioner may require.

 This latest communication from the KRA sets the stage for the implementation of capital gains tax from the beginning of this year.
 The form and documentation requirement is fairly simple.
-However, there may be a challenge for owners of property acquired or developed many years back in terms of proof of costs of acquisition, development or enhancement and there may be need for the KRA to accept alternative evidence in certain cases where it may be impractical to obtain formal records, and bearing in mind that the statutory record keeping period is 7 years.
-Going forward, taxpayers should maintain proper records relating to property expenditure to facilitate correct assessment of CGT for future taxable disposals.
+However, there may be a challenge for owners of property acquired or developed many years back in terms of proof of costs of acquisition, development or enhancement and there may be a need for the KRA to accept alternative evidence in certain cases where it may be impractical to obtain formal records, and bearing in mind that the statutory record-keeping period is 7 years.
+Going forward, taxpayers should maintain proper records relating to property expenditure to facilitate the correct assessment of CGT for future taxable disposals.